mfumagalli/ngsJulia/README.md

 # ngsJulia
-Julia templates and functions to process NGS data for population genetics purposes.
+Julia templates and functions to process NGS data for population genetic purposes.